Demystify psychometrics and reveal what these assessments actually involve and are being used to achieve.

 By considering attributes such as whether you prefer to work by yourself or as part of a team, or if you are a creative thinker or more of a process-driven person, these assessments help to define whether you are the right person for the job and more importantly, that the job is playing to your strengths.

-Companies use a number of different tests, which ones they use depends on what a particular role involves.
+Companies use a number of different tests depending on what a particular role involves.

 Personality-based assessments or those used to measure motivation are designed to find out about your working behaviour, or the types of environment in which you like to work.
 These assessments ask questions which focus on different elements of your personality such as leading and deciding, interacting and presenting and organising and executing, and are used to give an indication of likely performance in a particular role, team or company culture.